awarirahul365/argocd-testing/README.md

   ## Scope of Improvement

    1. Add multiple replicas and RollingUpdate feature to make it more scaleable and reduce downtime.
-   2. Currently the read and write operation to volume does not updates automatically , user needs to refresh to observe changes .
+   2. Currently the read and write operation to volume does not updates automatically , user needs to refresh to observe changes.
+   3. Delay observed when automated through script as hyperlink might be active but resources might not be allotted.
+   4. Old Data stored in volume.